Armenian genocide recognition: Since 2010

 On April 23, 2015, the Flemish Parliament of Belgium unanimously adopted a resolution to fully recognize the Armenian genocide.
-The motion was put forward by all political parties of Flanders including the Christen-Democratisch en Vlaams party.
+The motion was put forward by all political parties of Flanders, including the Christen-Democratisch en Vlaams party.
 The motion further called on Turkey to recognize the massacres as a genocide.

 On April 24, 2015, the President of Serbia, Tomislav Nikolić, stated that the people of Serbia realize what happened to the Armenians in the Ottoman Empire and that a monstrous genocide did occur.
 The President, along with other world leaders, travelled to the Armenian capital of Yerevan to commemorate the centennial of the genocide.
 "The denial of historical truth adversely affects the level of awareness," the Serbian president stressed, and added: "We have not come here to be against or for someone, but to honor the memory of the victims of the people of Armenia."

 On April 24, 2015, in Los Angeles, more than 130,000 people took part in the March for Justice to mark the centennial of the Armenian genocide.
 Demonstrators started the march from the Little Armenia neighborhood and proceeded to walk 6 mi to the Turkish consulate.
 Demonstrators demanded that the killing of around 1.5 million Armenians by Ottoman Turks in 1915 be recognized as a genocide.

 On April 24, 2015, the lights of the Eiffel Tower in Paris and the Coliseum in Rome went dark in recognition and remembrance of the Armenian genocide.
 Several media outlets reported that Europe stood with Armenia at this time.

-On April 25, 2015, the entire political elite of Uruguay participated in commemorating the centennial of the Armenian genocide in Montevideo.
-Among the participants were President Tabaré Vázquez and Vice-President Raúl Fernando Sendic Rodríguez.
-The high-ranking guests talked about the need for international recognition of the Armenian genocide and criticized Turkey's denial.
-Uruguay was the first country to recognize the Armenian genocide in 1965.
+On April 25, 2015, in Uruguay, President Tabaré Vázquez, Vice-president Raúl Fernando Sendic Rodríguez, and other political leaders recognized the centennial at an event in Montevideo.
+Speakers pushed for further recognition and criticized Turkey's denialism.

 Throughout April 2015, several American states adopted resolutions on the occasion of the Armenian genocide centennial.
 Wisconsin commemorated the "Day of Remembrance for the 100th Anniversary of the Armenian genocide of 1915 to 1923 with a joint resolution.
 Pennsylvania unanimously passed H.R.
 265 designating April 24, 2015, as "Pennsylvania's Day of Remembrance of the 100th anniversary of the Armenian genocide.
 Tennessee passed HR 100 designating April 24 as the official day of remembrance for the Armenian genocide.
 The New York State Assembly passed Res.374 "intended to counter the tide of revisionist history which purports that the Armenian Genocide never took place."
 The Georgia House of Representatives passed Resolution H.R.
 904 which declares April 24 as Armenian Genocide Remembrance Day.
 As of April 2015, 44 out of 50 U.S. states have, by legislation or proclamation, recognized the Armenian genocide.